AnthonyCxx/Notes-and-Writeups/C#/ControlFlow/Keywords.md

     Console.WriteLine(i);
 }
 ```
-> Note: This could be done better without a _continue_ statement, but I am using it here to illustrate the concept.
-As a general rule of thumb, try to limit
+> Note: This could be done better without a _continue_ statement, but I am using it here to illustrate the concept. <br />
-> anything that breaks that standard flow of the program.
+> As a general rule of thumb, try to limit anything that breaks that standard flow of the program.
 Simple is always better.

 ## Goto
 The _goto_ keyword moves the [instruction pointer](https://en.wikipedia.org/wiki/Program_counter) to another section of code on the stack. _Goto_ statements can jump